neutralinojs/neutralinojs/SECURITY.md

 ## Reporting a vulnerability

-If you found a vulnerability in Neutralinojs components, please report as a Github [issue](https://github.com/neutralinojs/neutralinojs/issues).
+If you found a vulnerability in one of Neutralinojs components, please [create a security advisory](https://github.com/neutralinojs/neutralinojs/security/advisories/new) via GitHub.
+We'll review them and implement necessary patches with upcoming releases.
-After that, we'll add the `security` label to those issues and apply patches with a future release.

 ## How to download security patches